 McAuliffe took $100K from billionaire with ties to Harvey Weinstein

-McAuliffe previously called Weinstein a 'friend' and boasted about him, praising his book
+McAuliffe previously called Weinstein a 'friend' and boasted about him praising his book

 Former Virginia Gov. Terry McAuliffe, campaigning to recapture his old seat, took $100,000 from a billionaire who defended disgraced media mogul Harvey Weinstein.